Linear response for Sinai billiards with small holes: Coupling

 Inserting the definition of \(X(\phi)\) and the expression above in \eqref{eq:support1}, we obtain

 and, denoting by

 we obtain

-After an algebraic manipulation, we obtain the following expression for \((\cL_t^{N_c} \mu_{\cG_\iota})(\phi)\),
+After an algebraic manipulation, we obtain the following expression for \((\cL_t^{N_c} \mu_{\cG_{\iota}(k)})(\phi)\),

-Note that the above expression contains \( (\cL^{N_c}_t \mu_{\cG_\iota})(\phi)\) also on the right hand side.
+Note that the expression above contains \( (\cL^{N_c}_t \mu_{\cG_{\iota}(k)})(\phi)\) also on the right hand side.
 The reason for this decomposition is the following.
 After conditioning on an irregular standard family (i.e., on \(\cG_{\iota,r}^u\) with \(r \ge 1\)), we would like to observe a regularizing effect of the dynamics.
-However, in the presence of the hole, small pieces may be cut so that the surviving part is irremediably small, posing some problem.
-To obtain regularization we may argue in the following manner: if some mass enters the hole, it is as if an equivalent mass is generated in the form of the whole push-forward \(\cL_t^{N_c}\mu_{\cG_{\iota}}\).
-Equation \eqref{eq:very-funny-decomposition} makes this fact clear.
-By Proposition \ref{prop:invariance-standard-families} on invariance of standard families, which we already established, the measures \(\cL_t^{N_c}\mu_{\cG_{\iota}}\) correspond to regular standard families.
+However, small pieces can intersect the hole, so that the surviving part is irremediably small, posing some problem.
+To obtain regularization we may argue in the following manner: if some mass enters the hole, it is as if an equivalent mass is generated in the form of the whole push-forward \(\cL_t^{N_c}\mu_{\cG_{\iota}(k)}\).
+Equation \eqref{eq:very-funny-decomposition} makes this fact manifest.
+By Proposition \ref{prop:invariance-standard-families} on invariance of standard families, which we already established, the measures \(\cL_t^{N_c}\mu_{\cG_{\iota}(k)}\) correspond to regular standard families.
 Therefore, when some mass enters the hole, it behaves as if it is automatically regularized.
 The net effect is that short standard families recover.
-We express this in the following Lemma. \begin{lemma} There exists \(t_0 >0\) small enough such, that for all \(t \in [0, t_0]\) and \(r \ge 1\) we have
+We express this in the following Lemma. \begin{lemma} Assume that \(\cG_{\iota}(k)\) admit a \((c_r, u_r)\) decomposition as in Definition \ref{def:ckuk}.
+There exists \(t_0 >0\) small enough such, that for all \(t \in [0, t_0]\) and \(r \ge 1\) we have

 for some standard family \(\cG_{\iota, r-1}^u \in \fR_{r-1}\). \end{lemma} \begin{proof} Denote by \(\cG_{\iota,r}^u = \{(p_{j,\iota}, W_{j,\iota}, \rho_{j,\iota})\}\) and let \(W_{j,k,\iota}\) be the maximal connected subsets of \(W_{j,\iota} \setminus \cS_{N_c,t}^{\bH}\).
 Set also \(\hat \cF_t^{N_c} \cG_{\iota,r}^u = \{(p_{j,k,\iota},\hat{\cF}_t^{N_c} (W_{j,k,\iota}), \rho_{j,k,\iota})\}\) and let \(\cA_{\iota}\) be the collection of indices \((j,k)\) such that \(W_{j,k,\iota} \subset \cM \setminus \cM_t^{N_c}\).
 We have